 Bring abstract concepts to life with real-world, contextual examples, and a focus on interdependencies with other curriculum subjects.
-This can be achieved through the use of unplugged activities, proposing analogies.
+This can be achieved through the use of unplugged activities, proposing analogies, storytelling around concepts, and finding examples of the concepts in pupils' lives.